-MINNESOTA BOATING GUIDE 2019
+MINNESOTA BOATING GUIDE 2022

-Enjoying Minnesota's lakes and rivers by boat or canoe is a wonderful privilege.
+Enjoying Minnesota's lakes and rivers by paddle or motorboat is a wonderful privilege.
 That privilege comes with serious responsibilities.
 Fun boating is safe boating, so please read this guide thoroughly and contact the Department of Natural Resources (DNR) with any questions you may have.